xmohammad1/scanner/README.md

-thanks to the @radioactiveAHM for base codes
+thanks to the https://github.com/radioactiveAHM for base codes